 Offence is the best defence

 Every week we hear about breaches at various corporations around the world.
-However most of these breaches are not the result of supernatural skillset and dark ambitions possessed by hackers.
-Security vulnerabilities are nothing, but a specific sort of bugs that might lead to an opportunity for the malicious users.
-The goals of seminar is threefold.
-First of all, participants will learn about the specifics of most widespread security vulnerabilities.
+However, most of these breaches are not the result of supernatural skillsets and dark ambitions possessed by hackers.
+Security vulnerabilities are nothing, but specific sort of bugs that might lead to an opportunity for malicious users.
+The goals of the seminar are threefold.
+First of all, participants will learn about the specifics of the most widespread security vulnerabilities.
 At the very least they will become aware of these issues and understand how dire the consequences of a seemingly simple Cross-Site Scripting could be.
-Secondly, participants will get a hands-on training on how to monitor attack attempts on software systems and virtually patch them without the need to modify the source code.
+Secondly, participants will get hands-on training on how to monitor attack attempts on software systems and virtually patch them without the need to modify the source code.
 Finally, the last and the most fun part of the seminar is an actual hacking battle between the participants to see who is the best hacker.

 Our seminar consists of 3 parts.

 Part 1: Security Vulnerabilities

 Firstly we will look into a number of most widespread techniques that hackers leverage when trying to find those security-related bugs they can exploit.
 These techniques all correspond with a subset of the OWASP Top 10 most seen web application vulnerabilities.

 In the second part of our seminar, we will introduce ModSecurity – one of the most well-known and open source web application firewalls.
 The participants will get hands-on training mainly focused on ModSecurity configuration and rule language.
 Participants will learn not only how to virtually patch and protect the web-based software systems, but also how to actually attack their attackers by sending them malicious payloads and redirecting them to full-blown honeypots.